Fourier

 Notes

-The Fourier basis for the interval \([-1, 1]\), with cardinality \(n\), is given by \[ \left\{1, \sqrt{2}\sin(\pi x), \dots, \sqrt{2}\sin(k \pi x), \sqrt{2}\cos(\pi x), \dots, \sqrt{2}\cos(k \pi x), \sqrt{2}\cos(n \pi x / 2)\right\}, \] where \(k = 1, 2, \dots, \tfrac{n}{2}-1\).
+The Fourier basis for the interval \([-1, 1]\), with cardinality \(n\), is given by (Boyd 2001; Cui and Dolgov 2022) \[ \left\{1, \sqrt{2}\sin(\pi x), \dots, \sqrt{2}\sin(k \pi x), \sqrt{2}\cos(\pi x), \dots, \sqrt{2}\cos(k \pi x), \sqrt{2}\cos(n \pi x / 2)\right\}, \] where \(k = 1, 2, \dots, \tfrac{n}{2}-1\).

 The basis functions are orthonormal with respect to the (normalised) weight function given by \[ \lambda(x) = \frac{1}{2}. \]